DataShades/file-keeper/docs/extending/dissection.md

 ## Create the manager service

-`Manager` service contains a lot of methods and capabilities, but all of them are pretty straight forward.
+`Manager` service contains a lot of methods and capabilities, but all of them are pretty straightforward.

-Remember, that capabilities tell the storage "what" service can do, while method implementations explain "how" it's done.
+Capabilities tell the storage "what" service can do, while method implementations explain "how" it's done.
 Usually, capability and method come in pair, unless you are certain that you need to separate them.

 ```py
 --8<-- "src/file_keeper/default/adapters/fs.py:manager_capabilities"